-- Eligible Merck retirees who are eligible for Subsidized retiree medical coverage and are former U.S.-based1 employees of the wholly owned U.S. subsidiaries of Merck & Co., Inc. (excluding Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC (formerly known as Healthcare Services & Solutions, LLC), Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) and who are age 65 or older and Medicare-eligible (called "Eligible HRA Retirees" in this SPD) - Retirees' Eligible Dependents who are eligible for Subsidized retiree medical coverage who are age 65 or older and Medicare-eligible (called "Eligible HRA Dependents" in this SPD), and - Certain International Retirees and their Eligible Dependents and certain surviving Eligible Dependents of certain former U.S.-based employees in each case who are both age 65 or older and Medicare-eligible.
+- Eligible Merck retirees who are eligible for Subsidized retiree medical coverage and are former U.S.-based1 employees of the wholly owned U.S. subsidiaries of Merck & Co., Inc. (excluding Antelliq Corporation, Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC, Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) and who are age 65 or older and Medicare-eligible (called "Eligible HRA Retirees" in this SPD) - Retirees' Eligible Dependents who are eligible for Subsidized retiree medical coverage who are age 65 or older and Medicare-eligible (called "Eligible HRA Dependents" in this SPD), and - Certain International Retirees and their Eligible Dependents and certain surviving Eligible Dependents of certain former U.S.-based1 employees in each case who are both age 65 or older and Medicare-eligible.2